rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This is _how a pure alternative_ always works.  (...
 Or does it?
 See next section.)

 The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside.
-`Alternative` makes it easy to write code,  it does not make it easy to maintain it.

 ## Pessimistic Instances